 The Level III NICU at Saint Francis Medical Center features:

-- Three board certified, fellowship-trained neonatologists supported by the area’s only full-time perinatology service and an expert staff of neonatal nurse practitioners, respiratory therapists, and other specialists trained to detect and avert problems associated with high-risk pregnancies and deliveries
+- Three board certified, fellowship-trained neonatologists supported by the area’s only full-time perinatology service and an expert staff of neonatal nurse practitioners, nurses, respiratory therapists, and other specialists trained to detect and avert problems associated with high-risk pregnancies and deliveries

 - Three types of neonatal ventilators for respiratory difficulties